Level of education

 C/ How does interaction of charged particles with matter impact the science?
 Some examples from the LAT

-4) Cherenkov radiations
+4) Cherenkov radiation

 A/ Definition